ksu-is/Simple-Habit-Tracker/README.md

 ON 7/15/25 started working on simple habit code by watching tutorials on commands to make the code functional.

 ON 7/15/25 8:10PM I fixed lines 12-18 due to syntax error.
 Correct adjustments made

+ON 7/15/25 8:56 I added comments to make the code easier to read for others to analyze.